MrLixm/opscripting/doc/katananodling.md

 # Good to know

-Be aware that you cannot open a scene with saved CustomTool if at least the base BaseCustomNode class is not registered in Katana.
-But you can open a scene with CustomTool subclass even if they are not registered.
+Be aware that you cannot open a scene with saved BaseCustomNode if at least the base BaseCustomNode class is not registered in Katana.
+But you can open a scene with BaseCustomNode subclass even if they are not registered.